 The User Experience Design program prepares you to start or elevate your tech career and earn your UI/UX certificate without leaving your job.
-Kenzie Academy is learner-focused.
-This means we offer flexible online learning experiences to meet the needs of diverse learners and work together to build a schedule.
-That way you can learn, engage, practice, and get support at times that work for you.
+Kenzie Academy prioritizes independent learning and flexible online learning experiences to meet the needs of diverse learners.
+You can attend class live or watch on-demand recordings as well as attend optional sessions.
+This way you can learn, engage, practice, and get support at times that work for you.
 At Kenzie Academy, life’s circumstances and responsibilities don’t have to stop you from pursuing your career aspirations as a UI/UX designer.

 Ready to bring your digital ideas to life within the rapidly growing UI/UX design world?
-Earn your UI/UX certificate alongside learners like you within a close and encouraging community that supports you every step of the way.
+Earn your UX Design Certificate alongside learners like you within a close and encouraging community that supports you every step of the way.

-Kenzie Academy teaches you how to do the job — and how to get the job.
+Kenzie Academy teaches you how to perform the responsibilities of a UX designer — and how to get the job.
 Our Learner Services and Placement teams will guide you on how to job search, build a resume, and interview.
-We want you to graduate as a highly skilled, well-rounded, and marketable job candidate who’s confident in pursuing a job.
+We want you to graduate as a highly skilled, well-rounded, and marketable job candidate who’s confident in pursuing roles as a UX designer.

 Throughout the program, you’ll always be connected to your classmates, course facilitators, and subject matter experts as part of our online community — the Kenzie Fam.
 So, you’ll become comfortable with communicating and collaborating as part of a UI/UX design team.